compute-tooling/compute-studio/docs/docs/api/python.md

 # Python

-The COMP REST API can easily be wrapped with a [Python class](#api-implementation) to provide a more intuitive way to use the API:
+The Compute Studio REST API can easily be wrapped with a [Python class](#api-implementation) to provide a more intuitive way to use the API:

 [How do I get my API token?](/api/auth/)